Intervening to Learn and Compose Causally Disentangled Representations: Architecture

 Before outlining the architectural details, we provide a high-level overview of the main idea.
 A traditional decoder transforms the embeddings $\be$ into the observed variables $\bx$, and the encoder operates in reverse by encoding $\bx$ into $\be$.
 Thus,

-Consistent with existing empirical work \citep{mikolov2013linguistic,szegedy2013intriguing,radford2015unsupervised}, we represent concepts as linear projections of the embeddings $\be$: Each concept $\bc_{j}$ can be approximated as $\bc_{j}\approx C_{j}\be$.
+Based on an extensive body of empirical work that shows concepts are linearly represented~\citep[][see Appendix~\ref{sec:related} for more discussion]{mikolov2013linguistic,szegedy2013intriguing,radford2015unsupervised}, we represent concepts as linear projections of the embeddings $\be$: Each concept $\bc_{j}$ can be approximated as $\bc_{j}\approx C_{j}\be$.
 This is modeled via a linear layer $\bc\to\be$ that implicitly inverts this relationship in the decoder.

-As a result, it makes sense to model the relationships between concepts with a linear SEM:
+We further model the relationships between concepts with a linear SEM: